NIFTy-PPL/J-UBIK/paper/paper.md

 ---

 # Summary
-Many advances in astronomy and astrophysics rely on accurately mapping sky emissions across various wavelengths, which often requires reconstructing spatially and spectrally correlated signals from multiple instruments.
-To facilitate this, we introduce a universal Bayesian imaging kit, a flexible and modular platform designed for high-fidelity Bayesian imaging.
-Specifically, we present J-UBIK, an implementation leveraging the JAX-accelerated NIFTy.re [@Edenhofer:2024] software as its backend.
+Many advances in astronomy and astrophysics originate from accurate images of the sky emission across multiple wavelengths.
+This which often requires reconstructing spatially and spectrally correlated signals detected from multiple instruments.
+To facilitate the high-fidelity imaging of these singals, we introduce the universal Bayesian imaging kit (UBIK).
+Specifically, we present J-UBIK, a flexible and modular implementation leveraging the JAX-accelerated NIFTy.re [@Edenhofer:2024] software as its backend.
-J-UBIK streamlines the implementation of key Bayesian inference components, providing customizable likelihood models for different instruments and adaptable prior models for various applications.
+J-UBIK streamlines the implementation of the key Bayesian inference components, providing for all the necessary steps of Bayesian imaging pipelines.
+First, it provides adaptable prior models for different sky realizations.
-So far, the package includes three instrument implementations, two X-ray telescopes, Chandra and eROSITA, and the James Webb Space Telescope (JWST) in the near- and mid-infrared, as well as a prior model adaptable to different sky realizations.
-The demos show how the likelihood and prior implementation can be integrated into an inference pipeline, with the possibility to choose different optimization schemes such as maximum a posteriori or variational inference.
+Second, it includes likelihood models tailored to specific instruments.
+So far, the package includes three instruments: Chandra and eROSITA for X-ray observations, and the James Webb Space Telescope (JWST) for the near- and mid-infrared.
+The aim is to expand this set in the future.
+Third, these models can be integrated with various inference and optimization schemes, such as maximum a posteriori estimation and variational inference.
+Explicit demos show how to integrate the individual modules into a full analysis pipeline.
+Overall, J-UBIK enables efficient generation of high-fidelity images via Bayesian pipelines that can be tailored to specific research objectives.

 # Statement of Need
 In astrophysical imaging, we often encounter high-dimensional signals that vary across space, time, and energy.